Skip to main content

 The Seattle Mariners are looking to keep things casual.
 On social media, that is.

 In recent years, the team has been making an effort to connect more with younger fans.
-To do it, the Mariners have embraced a more relaxed and relatable tone of voice than they have in the past and has pushed into what might strike some as nontraditional content for a baseball team, like memes and Twitch streams, according to Tim Walsh, director of digital marketing.
+To do it, the Mariners have embraced a more relaxed and relatable tone of voice than they have in the past and have pushed into what might strike some as nontraditional content for a baseball team, like memes and Twitch streams, according to Tim Walsh, director of digital marketing.

 “Our voice has certainly evolved in the time I’ve been here, and we’ve really tried to get more casual, personable, [and] interactive with our fans, really leaning into the meme content and fun angles and casual tone that we can have to be relatable with fans,” Walsh told Marketing Brew.